BurkhardHeim/cvsToWx/README.md

    ##### The stuff is without any blows and whistles, like 'sophisticated Haskell'
-   One of the most remarkable sentences about Haskell to me, is to keep it rather simple more functional with less fancy code that will blow number theorisists minds but not be easy for simple programming tasks.
+   One of the most remarkable sentences about Haskell to me, is to keep it rather simple more functional with less fancy code that will blow number theorisists minds but not be easyly handled for simple programming tasks.
 The main Menu helps to automate tasks.
    ### The drawback
    Especially Patternfile.txt has lengthy repetitive code passages that could  be easily shortend up and compacted with purer code.
 The first aim of the Stream-Crypt 1.1.19  was to setup a working program